jboss-gpe-ose/bpms_mysql_rpmbuild/README.txt

 Purpose
-  - package management of configurations needs by JBoss BPMSv6 to leverage mysql/mariadb on Red Hat Enterprise Linux (RHEL)
+  - package management of configurations needs by JBoss BPMSv6 and FSW to leverage mysql/mariadb on Red Hat Enterprise Linux (RHEL), in particular:
+  1)  mysql jdbc driver library
+  2)  persistence.xml for BPMS6 business-central web archive

 Build Procedure
   - ensure that jboss_bpm_soa, bpms, mysql-server and mysql-connector-java RPMs are available (and installed if not using yum)